constantinosgeorgiou/breezebnb/README.md

 ## Status
 Project is: _in progress_.

 We are working on a complete re-work of the front end, for both functional and aesthetic reasons.
-We are replacing bootstrap with [Material-UI](https://material-ui.com/) and redoing the way we used the [React Context API](https://reactjs.org/docs/context.html), as well as they way we handled user data.
+We are replacing bootstrap with [Material-UI](https://material-ui.com/) and re-doing the way we used the [React Context API](https://reactjs.org/docs/context.html), as well as they way we handled user data.

 There's an open [milestone][url-milestone-1] to view the progress of said re-work.

 ## Inspiration
-Project inspired by [AirBnB]([airbnb.com/](https://www.airbnb.com/) "AirBnB website")
+Project inspired by [airbnb]([airbnb.com/](https://www.airbnb.com/) "airbnb website")

 ## Created by

-- [constantinosgeorgiou](https://www.constantinosgeorgiou.com/) - feel free to contact me!
+- [constantinosgeorgiou](https://www.constantinosgeorgiou.com/ "Constantinos' personal website") - feel free to contact me!
 - [leonidasefrem](https://github.com/leonidasefrem)

 ## License